 Single route of application

 Can applicants only apply via, LinkedIn or Facebook?
-Perhaps the job description is only accessible via an online careers pages?
-Either way, limiting the route to application will only lessen the likelihood a wide range of candidates will apply.
+Perhaps the job description is only accessible via online careers pages?
+Either way, limiting the route to an application will only lessen the likelihood a wide range of candidates will apply.

 Considering, the average millennial spends the most time on social media (about 2 hours and 38 minutes a day).
 These candidates may feel more inclined to apply for a job they see when scrolling through their social media feeds.
 However, the age groups who are less active online will not discover the same job opportunities.
 Therefore, a role posted exclusively to social media won’t guarantee a large volume of applications from a number of diverse age groups.
 Ensure inclusivity and advertise a job vacancy through more than one method.

 In more extreme cases, Facebook has recently been accused of providing advertising tools to screen out older applicants.
 The social network came under fire when employers were advertising targeted job vacancies towards a specific network based on age, location and interests.
 Although employers have since revisited their targeted ads, this method to hire resulted in age discrimination and unlawful hiring.

 Age discrimination is disappointingly still occurring within talent acquisition.
 But awareness and action are key to tackling the issue and promoting a diverse hiring strategy.